-For years, women have encountered a man in the ladies’ room.
-In the hedonistic atmosphere of New Orleans, this might not generally be cause for alarm, but when the man stares women down, they leave and notify a staff member.
+For years, women have encountered a man in the ladies’ room in this building.
+In the hedonistic atmosphere of New Orleans, this might not generally be cause for alarm, but when the man stares the women down, they often leave, and notify a staff member.
 Dutifully, the staff member will check the restroom, though they know the man is only one of the handful of spirits that inhabit this ancient structure.
 Known as the “Guy in the Bathroom,” the gentleman, wearing a tank top and Jams shorts, is just one of the lost souls remaining here.

 Peeling back the layers of history in New Orleans can be a fascinating process.
 The land upon which Santos Bar is located once was a part of the Ursuline Convent that still stands on the opposite side of the block on Chartres Street.
 Ursuline sisters from the French city of Rouen arrived in New Orleans in 1727 to establish a hospital and provide education for girls.
 The sisters were granted a large parcel of land stretching from the river to Chartres Street.
-This property held an assemblage of buildings including hospital buildings.
+This property held an assemblage of structures, several of which were hospital buildings.
 With the many epidemics of cholera and yellow fever that swept the city in its early years, this site likely saw many deaths.

-In the first decades of the 19th century, the convent was moved to a new building in the 9th Ward and the main convent building converted to use as a residence for the bishop of New Orleans while many of the convent’s buildings were demolished to make way for homes and commercial buildings.
-A series of three-story brick buildings were built along Decatur Street from 1830-1831 called “Ursuline Row.”
-There does seem to be some contention as what buildings were constructed as part of Ursuline Row.
+In the first decades of the 19th century, the convent was moved to a new facility in the Ninth Ward, and the main convent building converted to use as a residence for the bishop of New Orleans while many of the convent’s buildings were demolished to make way for homes and commercial buildings.
+A series of three-story brick buildings were built along Decatur Street from 1830-1831 called “Ursuline Row.” (see my Street Guide to the Phantoms of the French Quarter for more haunted places on Decatur Street) There does seem to be some contention as what buildings were constructed as part of Ursuline Row.
 Samuel Wilson’s 1959 A Guide to the Architecture of New Orleans includes all buildings in this block facing Decatur Street, though the Historic American Buildings Survey (HABS) only includes Nos.
 1107-1133 in their collection; stopping short of including the building at No. 1135.
 Regardless of if the building was part of Ursuline Row, the current structure was likely built no earlier than the 19th century.

 Over the past few decades, this building has played host to a panoply of bars ranging from a lesbian bar, Rubyfruit Jungle, to a well-known underground goth bar, The Crystal, with many variations in between.
 As I write this, the building is a bar called Santos, run by the same owners of The Saint Bar & Lounge on St. Mary Street (which is also known to be haunted).
 While the clientele has changed over the years, spirits remain.